VIEW ALL OUR JOBS >

 The student groups each have a member of Student Parliament who is responsible for coordinating the group and their projects.
 Students regularly report back on their work and the impact that it is having both in and outside our school community.

 A variety of annual school trips give students the opportunities to sample different cultures, whilst an extensive programme of off-site visits provides opportunities for students to experience the diversity that exists within the UK including theatre, galleries and museum visits.
-Our overseas trips have included Germany, Spain, USA, Czech Republic, Paris, Berlin and Reykjavik, in addition to a visit to our partner school in Ghana, and annual ski trips to countries such as Italy, Andorra or Austria.
+Our overseas trips have included Germany, Spain, USA, Czech Republic, Paris, Berlin and Reykjavik, in addition to a student exchange with a school in Beijing, and annual ski trips to countries such as Italy, Andorra or Austria.
 In addition, we regularly host students from Spain as part of our specialism work.

 Goffs is proud to be a truly comprehensive school, with students and staff from different religions and a number of languages spoken in the school.
 We recognise and celebrate what makes us unique and different, and acknowledge that we are also part of one community.
 Our aim is for everybody to feel valued and respected and we strive hard to ensure we create a positive culture within the school to enable this to happen.